Notes On Implementation of Gatsblog

 Normalized Layout Box

-To shrink the layout box's size, we can make use of negative margin.
+To reduce layout box size, we can use negative margins:

 css